-As an artist, I want to contribute to society by using the skills I have.
-By treating relevant topics like the state of our planet or the sometimes dividing ways we perceive our surroundings.
+As an artist, I want to contribute to society by using my skills.
+By treating relevant topics like the state of our planet or the sometimes dividing ways in which we perceive our surroundings.
 The baseline is to create beautiful pieces with often scary backgrounds.
 Beauty can help us confront things we don’t really want to think about.
-Art also helps me to cope with the adversities of life...
+And art helps me to cope with the adversities of life...

-My design works are highly influence by the artistic angle, trying to create objects of utility with an emotional value.
+My design works are highly influenced by the artistic angle, trying to create objects of utility with an emotional value.

 Carie Oltmann is a german graphic designer and artist based in Valencia, Spain.

 She studied Visual Communication at the University of Applied Science Düsseldorf and worked as a graphic designer in Germany and Spain for more than two decades, interrupted by a year of travelling around the world.
-She is now studying at the Ceramic Arts college in Valencia, Spain.
-There she started incorporating 3D, in form of objects and sculpture.
+She is now studying at the Ceramic Arts college in Valencia, Spain, where she took the step from 2D to 3D, in form of objects and sculpture.

 She has participated in various group shows and her works are held in private collections in Germany, Spain, the USA, Australia and New Zealand.